rust-lang/rust/src/doc/nomicon/lifetimes.md

 }
 ```

 Wow.
 That's... awful.
-Let's all take a moment to thank Rust for being a
+Let's all take a moment to thank Rust for making this easier.
-diabetes-inducing torrent of syrupy-goodness.

 Actually passing references to outer scopes will cause Rust to infer
 a larger lifetime: